ultranoise/digital-lutherie/README.md

 ServerQuit.add({ 0.exit }); // quit if the button is pressed
 ```

-Record 4 seconds of sound and play it back continously
+Record 4 seconds of sound and play it back continously, can you change the playing rate?

 ```
 s.waitForBoot{